rmander-89/breezy-hubspot-sa-poc/README.md

 The Subscription object is the cleanest trigger for creating subscription deals because it represents the truth of what the customer has purchased.
 A workflow triggered on subscription creation sets the deal amount, the recurring revenue fields and the close date.
 When the Subscription later cancels or expires the workflow updates the inactive fields.
 This keeps the deal aligned with the Subscription without any risk of mismatching values.

 Using Contact based triggers was avoided because updating the correct deal from a Contact workflow is difficult.
 Workflows operate on one primary object at a time and updating a specific deal requires association labels to identify which deal to change.
-This introduces complexity that is not needed when the Subscription object already provides a clear and deterministic lifecycle anchor.
+This introduces complexity that is not needed when the Subscription object already provides a clear anchor.

 ---